 We’d like to welcome you to the first ever season in our permanent new home: HOOKED opens on 21st September as part of our preview weekend!

-A free (yes, free!) exhibition and events programme will delve into the complex world of addiction and recovery.
+A free (yes, free!) exhibition and event programme will delve into the complex world of addiction and recovery.
 From gambling to gaming, smartphones to social media, HOOKED questions what makes us as humans vulnerable to addiction and considers the underlying factors and routes to recovery.

 Leading voices on the science of addiction from King’s College London, including researchers from the Institute of Psychology, Psychiatry and Neuroscience (IoPPN), are interwoven into video installations, interactive artworks and immersive experiences featured within the season.